YouTube intro maker for branded openings | HeyGen

 How to use the YouTube intro maker

 Create YouTube intros faster than setting up a new thumbnail.
-HeyGen streamlines design so you can focus more on content creation and growing your channel.
+HeyGen simplifies design so you can focus more on content creation and channel growth.

 Share a quick prompt with your channel name, tone, and visual style.
-HeyGen instantly generates multiple intro concepts that reflect your brand and set the scene for every video you create.
+HeyGen instantly generates multiple intro concepts that reflect your brand and set the stage for every video you create.

 Incorporate logos, taglines, and signature elements to build consistency across your channel.
 Every adjustment helps reinforce your identity and increase viewer recognition.